 Routine hospice care

 Routine hospice care refers to the basic, most common level of hospice care.
 Care is provided at the patient’s residence, whether at home, a skilled-nursing facility or elsewhere.
-Routine hospice care includes all facets of hospice, from nursing care and pain management to counseling and resources for families.
+Routine hospice care includes all facets of hospice, from nursing care and pain management to counselling and resources for families.

 General inpatient care

 This care is provided in an inpatient setting when deemed medically necessary.
 These patients may require pain management or other necessary interventions that are not feasible at any other location.
 When symptoms cannot be managed by other means, a patient may be eligible for inpatient care services.
-The locations eligible for inpatient care include Medicare-certified hospitals, a hospice inpatient facility, or another skilled nursing facility with 24-hour care.
+The locations eligible for inpatient care include Medicare-certified hospitals, a hospice inpatient facility, or other skilled nursing facility with 24-hour care.
 Locations will vary by state and location of hospice care for the patient.